AI & Agents

 Best Self-Hosted AI Agent Platforms (2025 Guide)

-Self-hosted AI agent platforms let teams run agents on their own servers.
-You get full control over your data.
-This guide compares the top frameworks, from code-first libraries to visual builders.
-This guide covers best self-hosted ai agent platforms with practical examples.
+Self-hosted AI agent platforms let teams run agents on their own infrastructure — keeping data on-premise and avoiding vendor lock-in.
+This guide compares the leading frameworks, from code-first libraries to drag-and-drop visual builders.

 Fast.io Editorial Team 6 min read